GaoDeBuChou/Minesweeper-game/README.md

 2. Right click on a grey position to add a flag, or change the flag to a question mark, or remove the question mark.
 3. Double click (both left and right click) on a white position with number to expand all surrounding non-flag positions if the number of surrounding flags is the same as the number indicated by the position; double click is invalid if the number does not match.

 If a position with bomb is expanded, then you lose.
 If all non-bomb positions are expanded and shown, then you win.
-The game restarts after you left click on any position or change difficulty level.
+The game restarts if you left click on any position after winning or losing, or if you change difficulty level.